postmanlabs/push-openapi-to-postman/README.md

 # push-openapi-to-postman

-This code is part of a blog post, and it is not maintained actively by Postman.
+> This code is part of a blog post and is **not** actively maintained by Postman.

-Pushes an OpenAPI definition in your repository to Postman, creating a new version on an existing API.
+Pushes an OpenAPI definition in your repository to Postman and creates a new API version.

+You will need to add the following values to your repository:

+- The `API_ID` environment variable that contains the ID of the API you want to update.
+- The `POSTMAN_API_KEY` secret that contains your valid Postman API key.
+The API key requires admin permissions.

 ## Usage

-Example of manual trigger, asking for the required inputs.
+The following is an example of manual trigger and its required input:

 ```yaml
 name: Sync OpenAPI with Postman